1918 Russia–Ukraine negotiations

-The result of the negotiations was the conclusion of a preliminary peace treaty on July 12, 1918.
+The negotiations resulted in the conclusion of a preliminary peace treaty on July 12, 1918.

 The progress of negotiations

 Negotiations were conducted in the form of plenary meetings, where all important issues were resolved, agreements were concluded.
 In addition, during the conference, depending on the issues under consideration, relevant commissions on political, economic, financial, and cultural issues worked to prepare relevant materials for the plenary sessions.
 The Russian delegation was headed by C. Rakovsky and D. Manuelsky, the Ukrainian one by the Chief Justice of the Ukrainian State Serhiy Shelukhin.
-From the Ukrainian side, the following participated in the negotiations: I. Kistyakivskyi, O. Slyvinskyi, O. Eichelman, H. Baranovskyi, A. Svitsyn, P. Linnychenko, O. Shulgin, V. Bronskyi, G. Lerhe, S. Gutnyk, Ye.
+From the Ukrainian side, the following also participated in the negotiations: I. Kistyakivskyi, O. Slyvinskyi, O. Eichelman, H. Baranovskyi, A. Svitsyn, P. Linnychenko, O. Shulgin, V. Bronskyi, G. Lerhe, S. Gutnyk, Ye.
 Sakovich, P. Kholodny, M. Mohylyansky, and others.

 On June 12, 1918, a preliminary peace treaty was concluded.
-According to its terms, combat operations at the front were to stop during negotiations, and the conditions for the repatriation of citizens of both states, the restoration of railway connections and the return to Ukraine of rolling stock of railways that had been driven to Russia in the spring of 1918 were determined.
+According to its terms, combat operations at the front were to stop during negotiations, and the conditions for the repatriation of citizens of both states, the restoration of railway connections and the return to Ukraine of railway rolling stock that had been driven to Russia in the spring of 1918 were determined.
 According to the agreement, on June 22, 1918, the Ukrainian government adopted a resolution on the establishment of consulates-general of the Ukrainian State in Moscow and Petrograd (now St. Petersburg) and 30 consular agencies in other cities of Russia.
 Russian missions were opened in Ukraine: consulates-general in Kiev, Kharkov, Odessa and consular agencies in Kamianets-Podilskyi, Chernigov, Zhytomyr, and Poltava.